 - MGT 271 - Management Principles

-Sean’s research seeks to better understand how the phenomenon of industry convergence impact firms and vice versa through the lens of organizational learning and sociological psychology.
-Although the ambiguity of managing industry boundaries is a characteristic of our global economy, the speed of IC on organizational strategies and firm vitality is increasing at an increasing rate and impacting multi-billion markets.
-Sean currently focuses three aspects of the phenomenon.
-One of his studies showed how firms employ alliance and acquisitions to ride out the storm of convergence.
-He also assembled a unique database and offered suggestions on where managers should direct their attention toward this fuzzy landscape.
-Recently, he embarked on a project which aims to unpack the co-evolutionary process between firms and industrial boundaries through identifying multiple types of convergences and surveying managers’ decision making and behaviors across convergence types.
+Sean's research seeks to better understand the dynamics of industry change with a particular focus on industry convergence as well as how managers cope with challenges of decision making in this context through the lens of behavioral learning and sociological psychology.
+Although the ambiguity of industry boundaries is a characteristic of our global economy, the speed of IC on organizational strategies and firm vitality is escalating and impacting multimillion markets.
+Sean currently focuses on uncovering multidimensionality of the topic.
+One of his studies shows how firms employ alliance and acquisitions to ride out the storm of convergence.
+He also offers suggestions on how managers can avoid competitive blindside in this fuzzy landscape through assembling a unique longitudinal database.
+He is embarking on a new project which synthesizes micro and macro dynamics of industry change research.

 Member of Quality Assurance Committee, Member of Academy of Management (AoM) and Strategic Management Society (SMS), Reviewers of AoM and AIB, and Ad hoc reviewer for Journal of Management Studies.